jjdejong/phpip/doc/renewal.md

 The access is from the menu `Matters/Manage renewals`.
 Different steps are accessible.
 At each step, specific action buttons listed below the row of step buttons are proposed.
 At each step, a contextual list of renewal tasks is displayed.
 Actions act on selected rows.
 ## First call ##
 The available action is to send first calls.
 After sending, tasks are transferred to step `Reminder`.
+The price values are issued from `fee` and `cost` columns from `fees` table, or from `fee_reduced` and `cost_reduced` columns according to the presence of the classifier "SME status" recorded in the matter.
 ## Reminder ##
 The available actions are:
 - `Send reminder` to send reminder calls.
 Only the subject of the message is changed, the content is still the same as the first call.
 - `Send last reminder` to send reminder just before the due date.
 After sending, tasks are tagged with "grace period" tick.
+The price values are issued from `fee` and `cost` columns from `fees` table, or from `fee_reduced` and `cost_reduced` columns according to the presence of the classifier "SME status" recorded in the matter, but `fees` or `fee_reduced` value is changed with the `fee_factor` from the configuration.
-- `Register order` to mark that instructions has been given to pay.
+- `Register order` to mark that instructions has been received to pay.
 Tasks are then transferred to `Payment` step.
 - `Abandon` to mark that instructions has been given to abandon the case.
 Tasks are then transferred to `Abandoned` step and marked as done.
 - `Lapsed` to mark that office has declared that the case is lapsed, without received instructions.
 Tasks are then transferred to `Closed` step.